pippinbarr/cart253-2019/modules/graphics-displaying-images/graphics-displaying-images.md

 ## Proportional scaling with `.width` and `.height`

-- With access to the original width and height of an image, we can scale it and maintain its proportions
+- With access to the original width and height of an image, we could scale it and maintain its proportions

 ```javascript
 let exampleImage;